u11d-com/medusa-avalara/README.md

 </p>

 <p align="center">
-  A Medusa plugin for integrating Avalara AvaTax as a tax provider, enabling automated tax calculations and compliance for your ecommerce store.
+  A Medusa plugin for integrating Avalara AvaTax as a tax provider, enabling automated tax calculations and compliance for your e-commerce store.
 </p>

 <p align="center">